amakaib/amakaib.github.io/_pages/research.md

   <div>
     <h3>Fast Inference for Next-Gen Gravitational Wave Detectors</h3>
     <p>
-      Estimating the 17 parameters of the gravitational wave signal emitted by a binary neutron star merger is made easy with current signals using a powerful approximation technique known as reduced order modelling.
-However, next-gen gravitational wave detectors will encounter a number of new physical effects.
-In this paper, we demonstrate that these effects severely limit the capabilites of reduced order modelling to make inference possible for binary neutron star systems observed with next-generation detectors.
+      Fast and accurate parameter estimation on the 17-dimensional gravitational wave signal emitted by binary neutron star mergers is presently made possible by a powerful approximation technique known as reduced order modelling.
+In this paper, we demonstrate that a number of new physical effects that arise in next-gen gravitational wave detectors severely limit the capabilites of reduced order modelling to make inference possible for binary neutron star systems.
     </p>
     <a href="https://arxiv.org/abs/2503.04073" target="_blank" class="btn btn--primary">Read Paper</a>
   </div>